 These days you’ll find modern Asian food, great coffee and an impressive cocktail list.

-This is more of a brisk walk over to Flinders Lane from Fraser Place than a stroll, but well worth it once you arrive at Supernormal.
+This is more of a brisk walk over to Flinders Lane to see amazing wall art from Fraser Place than a stroll, but well worth it once you arrive at Supernormal.

 With diners jostling to secure a booking here, it’s easy to see why Supernormal was awarded The Best New Restaurant in The Age Food Guide 2015.